I'm Julie Daniluk, RHN, NNCP.

 My Early Struggles with Food

 I was happy, calm and confident until I discovered my secret passion : cookies and ice cream.
-When I turned 16 years old, I went back to eating refined foods as a way to rebel.
-Despite how horrible I felt after eating foods I was allergic to, I found myself unable to stop.
+When I turned 16-years-old, I rebelled.
+I went back to eating refined foods, and despite how horrible I felt after eating foods I was allergic to, I found myself unable to stop.
 I would eat and eat until the food just came back up.
-I did not know then that this behaviour was called bulimia.
-At the time I thought, "I'm the only one on the planet who eats this way."
+I didn't know that was called bulimia, I only thought, "I'm the only one on the planet who eats this way."
 This secret ritual continued for years.
 I tried to only do it when I was at home, alone, and I would hide the evidence.

 Are you ready to make friends with the food you eat?